Raghu Veera Reddy

-Neelakantapuram Raghuveera Reddy Yadav (born 12 February 1957) is an Indian politician belonging to the Indian National Congress.
-He was appointed President, Andhra Pradesh Congress Committee in March, 2014.
+Neelakantapuram Raghuveera Reddy (born 12 February 1957) is an Indian politician belonging to the Indian National Congress.
+He was appointed President for bifurcated Andhra Pradesh Congress Committee in March, 2014.

 Early life

-Raghuveera Reddy was born on 12 February 1957 in Anantapur district to N. Kaveerappa and he belongs to a Yadava caste.
+Raghuveera Reddy was born on 12 February 1957 in Anantapur district to N. Kaveerappa in a Telugu-speaking Yadav family, who have the surnames of Reddy.
 He did his B.Sc. and Bachelors in Law from SK University.

-Kannada film director Prashanth Neel is Reddy's cousin.
+Kannada film director Prashanth Neel is his first cousin.

 Career

 Raghuveera Reddy Yadav, is a three times M.L.A. from Madakasira Assembly Constituency.
 He has been changed to Kalyandurg Constituency during 2009 elections after the reorganisation of constituencies.
 Raghuveera Reddy contested and won from Kalyandurg Assembly Constituency in 2009 elections.

-He served as a Minister for Agriculture in Y. S. Rajasekhar Reddy’s cabinet and continued with the same in Konijeti Rosaiah’s government as well.
+He served as a Minister for Agriculture in Y. S. Rajasekhara Reddy’s cabinet and continued with the same in Konijeti Rosaiah’s government as well.
 In Nallari Kiran Kumar Reddy's government he had crucial portfolio of Revenue Minister in the reorganisation of cabinet.